human-conditions/yodrew.github.io-original/_pages/freedom.md

 This discovery is personal with me.
 I worked on it 32 years after a childhood in training for it.
 I didn't do it because I was a happy person, but because it was needed and I could.
 I maintained my integrity by basing my investigation on my best memories and by living in poverty.
 I studied independently, took counsel from wise elders, and listened to responses of the ordinary people I hoped would benefit.
 The project is ready for capitalization with attention, care, and money.

 There is a way through our ancient quandary.
 We can make it together, opening the door for the rest of humanity in the process.
 Please write me.

+#### Trauma-Based Conditioning

+Trauma-based conditioning is at the root of all our suffering and problems.
+Reason is undermined.
+What to do?

+The exposés of the last century, beginning with Upton Sinclair's, have revealed the horrors that box us in, generation after generation.
+History shows the failures of every movement so far to liberate us from the drama at the heart of our psychotic way of life.
+No invention, no technique, no achievement has brought us out of it.

+The alternative is... nature.
+What started the horrors?
+Nature, through cataclysm 12,890 years ago.
+What holds the answer?
+Nature, through the biological capacity for both profound rest and the self-healing that it enables.
+In perfect, extended conditions of rest, we enter a state in which everything can heal completely.
+Trauma, illness, age itself evaporate.
+The set of conditions necessary is fully established now.
+It is called hygienic darkroom retreat.

+Civilization merely functions as a shock-absorber.
+It is not to blame, nor any humans involved from day one.
+Non-human intelligence seems to have had something to do with it, and we will have to deal with them.
+But we will not be capable of that until we use nature to get ourselves back.

+Start at the very beginning of my free book about it and read for 15 minutes.
+See if it makes sense to you.
+Everything else can wait.
+Recovery of the lost self cannot wait.
+darkroomretreat.com